daehli/earthwalker/README.md

 ## How do I play?

 You need to host Earthwalker yourself or find a friend who hosts it.
 Don't worry; it isn't too difficult.
 This guide will focus on the simplest case: hosting and playing on the same computer.
 If you need any help, you can create an Issue on this project's GitLab page.

+If hosting on your own computer isn't an option (or too scary), you could also for instance use [PlayWithDocker](https://labs.play-with-docker.com/), follow the "Docker" instructions below inside the console and then open port 8080 on the top of the PlayWithDocker page.

 #### Disclaimer